Campus Life and Resources

 The Office of the Vice President for Student Affairs (OVPSA) serves and supports 13 different departments within the Division of Student Affairs that are critically engaged in all aspects of students’ lives and the delivery of key services and support.
 In alignment with the mission, values, and policies of Texas A&M University, the OVPSA promotes collaboration and coordinating efforts that affect the entire division, such as strategic planning, budgeting, staff and community development, research, assessment, fundraising, public relations, and technology.

 Further, the OVPSA supports the division’s community of talented and dedicated professionals who provide exceptional programs, services, and facilities that create a supportive campus environment where students feel a sense of community and have the opportunity to develop as leaders.
-The OVPSA works to ensure that the division and its staff maintain a student-centered approach to engagement, learning, leadership development, and wellbeing, in order to instill a commitment to critical thinking, lifelong learning, and the Aggie Core Values amongst our 77,000+ students.
+The OVPSA works to ensure that the division and its staff maintain a student-centered approach to engagement, learning, leadership development, and well-being, in order to instill a commitment to critical thinking, lifelong learning, and the Aggie Core Values amongst our 79,000+ students.